mikach/gulp-concat-sourcemap/README.md

 `options.prefix`
 Skip prefix for original filenames that appear in source maps.
 For example {prefix: 3} will drop 3 directories from file names.

+`options.sourceMappingBaseURL`
+Add this to the beginning of sourceMappingURL.